sguox002/leetcode/leetcode-all.md

 some games especially zero-sum game

+<<-464	Can I Win    		29.4%	Medium
+given 1 to MaxN and desiredTotal, cannot reuse the integers.
+Who first causes the total >=desiredTotal wins. check if the first winner wins. backtracking or dp. store bitmask for win or lose for the first player.
+->>

 <<-486	Predict the Winner    		48.3%	Medium
 dp strategy game.
 pick one number from either end